odey111/alx-low_level_programming/README.md

-0x09.
-C - Static libraries
+0x06.
+C - More pointers, arrays and strings